We judge ourselves by what we feel capable of doing, while others judge us by what we have already done.

-What kinds of lifestyle choices does my ideal self make?
+What kind of lifestyle choices does my ideal self make?

 How can I begin bridging the lifestyle gap between where I am today and my ideal self of tomorrow?

-Strengthening your confidence can be achieved in many different ways.
-However, let’s not concern ourselves with all those confidence boosting techniques.
-The most important thing you need to do before you do anything else is to explore self-love.
-Before you can feel confident in the external world, you must first find confidence within yourself, and that comes through self-love.
+To strengthen your self-confidence, you need to explore self-love.
+Before you can feel confident in the external world, you must first find confidence in yourself — which that comes through self-love.

 Self-love means fully accepting yourself despite your flaws, despite your weaknesses, and despite your inadequacies.
 It means feeling comfortable in your own skin no matter what you look like or how you feel.